-The consolidated balance sheets of ADDA Corporation and its subsidiaries as of December 31, 2022, and December 31, 2021, and the related consolidated statements of comprehensive income, changes in equity, and cash flow for the periods from January 1 to December 31, 2022, and 2021, along with the notes to the consolidated financial statements (including a summary of significant accounting policies), have been audited by our accountants.
+The consolidated balance sheets of ADDA Corporation and its subsidiaries as of December 31, 2023, and December 31, 2022, and the related consolidated statements of comprehensive income, changes in equity, and cash flow for the periods from January 1 to December 31, 2023, and 2022, along with the notes to the consolidated financial statements (including a summary of significant accounting policies), have been audited by our accountants.

-In our opinion, the aforementioned consolidated financial statements, in all material respects, have been prepared in accordance with the preparation standards for financial statements of securities issuers, as well as the International Financial Reporting Standards, International Accounting Standards, International Financial Reporting Interpretations, and Interpretation Bulletins approved and enacted by the Financial Supervisory Commission.
-These statements fairly present the consolidated financial position of ADDA Corporation and its subsidiaries as of December 31, 2022, and 2021, and their consolidated financial performance and cash flows for the periods from January 1 to December 31, 2022, and 2021.
+In our opinion, based on our audits and the reports of the other auditors (please refer to Other Matters section), the aforementioned consolidated financial statements, in all material respects, have been prepared in accordance with the preparation standards for financial statements of securities issuers, as well as the International Financial Reporting Standards, International Accounting Standards, International Financial Reporting Interpretations, and Interpretation Bulletins approved and enacted by the Financial Supervisory Commission.
+These statements fairly present the consolidated financial position of ADDA Corporation and its subsidiaries as of December 31, 2023, and 2022, and their consolidated financial performance and cash flows for the periods from January 1 to December 31, 2023, and 2022.